zenarvus/mandos/README.md

 </channel></rss>
 ```

-Finally, here is an example `search.json` to search file contents based on the value of the query parameter `q`.
+An example `search.json` to search file contents based on the value of the query parameter `q`.
 (CONTENT_SEARCH must be true)
 ```
 {{- $query := `SELECT n.file, n.date, n.title
 FROM nodes n JOIN nodes_fts f ON n.id = f.rowid